thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 >
 > -- Parnas, On the criteria to be used in Decomposing Systems into Modules, 1972

-Parnas is interesting as *On the criteria to be used in Decomposing Systems into Modules* is the number one paper from a list of top-10 papers everyone in the software industry should read.
+Parnas's work is notable as *On the criteria to be used in Decomposing Systems into Modules* tops the list of foundational papers software practitioner should read.

 ```plain
 Software Industry Top-10 papers